HouseholdVTuber/HouseholdVTuber.github.io/content/posts/spyro-enter-the-dragonfly.md

 ---
 <!--more-->
 ![Well said, Zoe](https://i.imgur.com/kP19keK.png)
+*Zoe reprises her role as the checkpoint fairy*

 ## Introduction
 Hello and welcome to the first WiiKnow retro-review!
 The year is 2002, the holiday season is upon us, and Universal Interactive wants their new Spyro game on the shelves **NOW**!
 Following the success of Spyro's original trilogy on Sony's Playstation, fans were no doubt excited to see what tools the console's successor offered our purple dragon.
 Though Spyro: Season of Ice and Spyro: Season of Flame had released for Nintendo's Gameboy Advance in the interim since Spyro 3, Enter the Dragonfly would be the fourth "mainline" entry in the series...
 There's a whole history lecture to be had here, but [Mr. FO1 and tealgamemaster](https://www.youtube.com/watch?v=FHLZEuyXFKE) paint the whole story in more complete yet succinct terms than I ever could (in one article).